 Sally Field and Julia Roberts in the kitchen:

-As you can see, little has been changed since then–including that giant light fixture over the island:
+Little has been changed since then, including that giant light fixture over the island:

-Rumor has it that Meg Ryan was initially cast as Shelby, but the producers let her out of it to play Sally in When Harry Met Sally.
+Meg Ryan was initially cast as Shelby, but she chose to make When Harry Met Sally instead.

 The movie is based on a true story.
 Robert Harling wrote it about the last three years of his sister Susan’s life.